Fernando Torres: 2013–14: Confederations Cup top scorer and final World Cup

-He became the first player in history to score four goals in one game in a FIFA Confederations Cup match during a 10–0 win over Tahiti on 20 June 2013 in the 2013 Confederations Cup.
+He became the third player after Mexico's Cuauhtémoc Blanco and Saudi Arabia's Marzouk Al-Otaibi in history to score four goals in one game in a FIFA Confederations Cup match during a 10–0 win over Tahiti on 20 June 2013 in the 2013 Confederations Cup.
 Torres also became the first player to score two hat-tricks in the Confederations Cup, and with five goals and one assist won the tournament's Golden Shoe, ahead of Fred having played fewer minutes.

 In his first international for 11 months, Torres scored a penalty in a World Cup warm-up match against Bolivia on 30 May 2014.
 The day after, he was named in Spain's final squad for the tournament, ahead of Álvaro Negredo and Fernando Llorente.
 After substitute appearances in the team's opening two matches, Torres was named in the starting line-up for the third group match with the team's elimination already confirmed.
 He scored Spain's second goal in a 3–0 defeat of Australia in Curitiba.